-Oil and Acrylic on Canvas
+Oil and acrylic on canvas

 1830 x 3660mm

 From 1981, the year in which she held the Frances Hodgkins Fellowship at Otago University, and throughout the 1980s, Gretchen Albrecht concentrated on a series of shaped canvases known as Hemispheres.
 These paintings have in common a fixed format comprising two quadrants of a circle butted together.
-Like this one, in many of the paintings the quadrants have separate stretchers, the artist seeing them in terms of oppositions, each having its own colour identity.
+In many of the paintings, including this one, the quadrants have separate stretchers, the artist seeing them in terms of oppositions, each having its own colour identity.

-In 1986, the Sarjeant Gallery, Wanganui mounted a large scale Albrecht retrospective called AFTERnature in which the hemispheres signalled the most major shift in the artist’s work to date.
-In describing this painting which is part of a group of four from 1985 to which the artist gave the collective title “Seasonal”, Francis Pound has written: “there is a pulpy vertical up the centre (ripe, overripe) and a purple hole like a hole on a cloud.’
+In 1986, the Sarjeant Gallery Te Whare o Rehua, Whanganui, mounted a large-scale Albrecht retrospective called AFTERnature, in which the hemispheres signalled the most major shift in the artist’s work to date.
+In describing this painting, which is part of a group of four from 1985 to which the artist gave the collective title Seasonal, Francis Pound has written, ‘There is a pulpy vertical up the centre (ripe, overripe) and a purple hole like a hole on a cloud.’

 Francis Pound, ‘Albrecht’s Hemispheres: The Realms of Connotation’, Art New Zealand 38 (Autumn 1986): 38–42.

 InscriptionsAlbrecht 85 [l.r.]

 Gretchen Albrecht: Illuminations, Auckland Art Gallery Toi o Tāmaki, Tāmaki Makaurau, 20 April to 28 July 2002

 Content/Context: A Survey of Recent New Zealand Art 1986, curated by Luit Bieringa, National Art Gallery (later the Museum of New Zealand Te Papa Tongarewa), Te Whanganui-a-Tara, 1 September to 4 December 1986